antonmi/job_reactor/README.markdown

 Resque
 ------
 - JobReactor likes Redis as Resque does.
-We recommend use Redis storage with JobReactor to save your tasks.
-Now there are thee types of storages in JobReactor: RedisStorage, ActiveRecordStorage and MemoryStorage.
+We recommend using Redis storage with JobReactor to save your tasks.
+Now there are three types of storages in JobReactor: RedisStorage, ActiveRecordStorage and MemoryStorage.
 But only RedisStore gives you persistance and asynchronous work with EventMachine.
 (As you see below, storages are very simple, so you can write your own easily)
 - JobReactor doesn't have such pretty monitoring solution as Resque, but we plan introduce similar solution in the future.